Your on-campus living room.

 - Location: 107 Trent Lane (main entrances are across from Rozanki and off Winegard Walk)

-Throughout the fall and winter semesters (and occasionally in the summer) The Bullring is a happenin’ place.
-With live music happening every afternoon, and Bob from Bob’s Dog always ready for a chat on the patio, it’s the perfect place to get reconnect with friends, take a break from studying, or enjoy some delicious fair-trade coffee.
+Throughout the fall and winter semesters (and occasionally in the summer), the Bullring is a happenin’ place.
+With live music happening every afternoon, and Bob from Bob’s Dog always ready for a chat on the patio, it’s the perfect place to reconnect with friends, take a break from studying, or enjoy some delicious fair-trade coffee.

 Open Mic Night

 Have a hidden talent?
 A wicked sense of rhythm?
-A Band?
-Come show off your skills at The Bullring!
+A band?
+Show off your skills at The Bullring!
 We provide the stage, speakers, and mics, and even have an acoustic guitar or two on hand for your convenience.
 All welcome and encouraged!

 Don’t have any special talents?
 No problem!
-All ages are welcome to come enjoy live music/spoken word with your favorite Bullring snack or delicious fair trade coffee; we accept meal plans all night long.
+All ages are welcome to enjoy live music/spoken word with your favorite Bullring snack or delicious fair trade coffee.
+We accept meal plans all night long.

-The CSA works in conjunction with FAN (the Fine Arts Network) to enhance student life on campus.
-Art in the Bullring is one such opportunity for students to exhibit their work in a public space outside of the studio.
+The CSA works in conjunction with the Fine Arts Network (FAN) to enhance student life on campus.
+Art in the Bullring is one such opportunity for students to exhibit their work in a public space outside the studio.

-This fall, FAN opened up submissions for the show.
-A panel of five judges (including 3 members of FAN and 2 Executives from the CSA) decided on artist work for a semi-permanent show.
-Those chosen received a $100 dollar honorarium and now have the privilege of seeing their work hang in The Bullring for the rest of the semester.
+After FAN opened submissions for the show, a panel of five judges (including three members of FAN and two CSA Executive) decided on the artist's work for a semi-permanent show.
+Those chosen received a $100 dollar honorarium and had the privilege of seeing their work hang in the Bullring for the rest of the semester.

-Questions about this event should be directed to the CSA’s Academic & University Affairs Commissioner.
+Questions about this event should be directed to the CSA’s VP Academic.

 The Bullring, built in 1903, was originally called the “Judging Pavilion” and used for livestock auctions and shows.
-Cattle used to enter the building from the entrance that now faces Winegard walk.
-At the time, what is now known as the University of Guelph, did not exist, the campus was composed of the Ontario Agriculture College, the MacDonald Institute and experimental farm fields.
+Cattle entered the building from the entrance that now faces Winegard Walk.
+At the time, what is now known as the University of Guelph, did not exist; the campus was composed of the Ontario Agriculture College, the MacDonald Institute and experimental farm fields.
 The Ontario Veterinary College became the third institution to join the campus in 1922.

 In October 2003, the Bullring opened to the public as a furnished, licensed coffee shop with a full menu.
-Today the Bulling employs over 40 part time staff who are also students here at the U of G and offers a wide range of products and services including a diverse menu, live music, open stage, microwave, ATM services and Fair Trade coffee and tea.
+Today, the Bullring employs over 40 part time staff who are also students here at the U of G. The Bullring offers a wide range of products and services including a diverse menu, live music, open stage, microwave, ATM services and Fair Trade coffee and tea.
 Although we do have great food, you can bring your bag lunch, and come and chill without buying a thing.